Maximum likelihood estimation for spinal-structured trees

 Finally, we have

 where

 From this, it follows that

-We leave the study of the supercritical case to the reader as it is easier.
-A possible elegant approach would be to consider a coupling between the supercritical tree $\tree_{h}$ and a critical tree $\widetilde{\tree}_{h}$ using a thinning procedure, in order to get the estimate
+We now consider the case where $T_{h}$ is supercritical.
+A possible approach is to consider a coupling between the supercritical tree $\tree_{h}$ and a critical tree $\widetilde{\tree}_{h}$ using a thinning procedure, in order to get the estimate